 We pride ourselves in providing quality dentistry for the whole family.
 Our practice and friendly team ensure a peaceful atmosphere for all of our patients, young and old.
 As part of our general dentistry offering, we encourage you to visit us for regular check ups.
 This gives us the chance to conduct a thorough examination, including x-rays, routine cleaning and oral cancer screening and help identify any signs of decay early on.
-We also offer affordable monthly dental care plans so you can spread the cost of your routine care.

 A composite (tooth coloured filling) is a great option for many fillings or when repairing a small chip to a tooth.
 A tooth-coloured composite material is used which makes the filling largely unnoticeable.
 We will drill the tooth to remove any decay and to smooth the edges before the filling is placed.
 We aim to do this in one visit.